-As Chairman of the Fire and Rescue Authority, I am delighted to be able to present to you the Statement of Accounts for 2021/22.
-This has been a year of ongoing challenges, so it's reassuring to see that the Service has maintained a stable financial position.
+As Chairman of the Fire and Rescue Authority, I am delighted to be able to present to you the Statement of Accounts for 2022/23.
+This year we have seen the impact of the Covid-19 pandemic followed by several shocks to the national economy, which have impacted the Fire and Rescue Service as well as individuals and organisations across Hampshire and the Isle of Wight.